 Even if you just transiting through Cologne and have half an hour stop over there, I would advise to get off the train and go check out the Cologne Cathedral – it’s totally worth it.

-We actually done this when we were traveling the other day with my dad from Koblenz to Utrecht.
-It was less than an hour to change trains in Cologne and we went out of the train station so my dad could see the cathedral.
-We even had time to go inside and check out the interior of Cologne Cathedral.
+We actually done exactly that when we were traveling the other day with my dad from Koblenz to Utrecht.
+It was less than an hour to change trains in Cologne and we went out of the train station so my dad could see Cologne Cathedral.
+We even had time to go inside and check out the interior of the cathedral.

 Altstadt, Köln Rathaus and Groß St. Martin